sunath/next-level-backend-docs/database/sqlite3.md

 runner().then(e => console.log(e)).catch(e => console.error(e))
 ```

 Run the file.
-Then browse the database using any viewer.You should see the "users" table right there.That's enough for creating tables in sqlite3.
+Then browse the database using any viewer.You should see the `users` table right there.That's enough for creating tables in sqlite3.